 G-Sync and FreeSync: You've probably noticed that many of the best gaming monitors in 2021 come with either G-Sync or FreeSync technology – sometimes even both.
 These help keep frames per second (fps) smooth, combat screen tearing and minimize input lag.
 G-Sync is developed by Nvidia, so it requires an Nvidia GPU.
 And, the tech is built into the monitor, which can bump up their price tag.
 FreeSync, on the other hand, was made by AMD.
 Since it is free to use by manufacturers, the monitors that have them are usually more economical.

 Check out our HDR Explained video below.

-Gabe Carey and Bill Thomas have also contributed to this article
+Gabe Carey, Bill Thomas and Michelle Rae Uy have also contributed to this article.

 - Looking for a more general monitor?
 Check out our list of the best monitors